Title: | Functional Biogeography Analyses |

 : the percentage of present species.

-library("funbiogeo") data("site_species") species_coverage_by_site <- fb_count_species_by_site(site_species) head(species_coverage_by_site)
+species_coverage_by_site <- fb_count_species_by_site(woodiv_site_species) head(species_coverage_by_site)

-library("funbiogeo") data("site_species") species_coverage_by_site <- fb_count_species_by_site(site_species) head(species_coverage_by_site)
+species_coverage_by_site <- fb_count_species_by_site(woodiv_site_species) head(species_coverage_by_site)

 For each trait computes the percentage of species without NA